GearHost/Docs/scaling-reserved.md

 5. After you click on scale you will be able to choose a plan to scale too.
 Click on reserved and then slide the scale below for how many instances you want then click on update plan.
-6. After the plan is updated your CloudSite will quickly recycle and then scale out to as many instances as you requested.
+6. After the plan is updated your CloudSite will quickly recycle and then scale out to as many instances as you requested. that have a high traffic demand to run much smoother.
 ***
 ##Nitty gritty behind the scenes
 Now that you know how to scale lets look a little at what's happening.
 First, some explanation.